"I didn't do it."

 They were the first words out of Harry's mouth, and he immediately wanted to cringe at how guilty they still managed to make him sound.

-He could feel eyes searing into his skin, astonished, incredulous, livid and calculating eyes that made his skin crawl, laser-beaming him from every side.
+He could feel stares searing into his skin, astonished, incredulous, livid and calculating eyes that made his skin crawl, laser-beaming him from every side.

 "You moron!" came the icy response.
 "You have no idea the damage you've caused!
 Do you?"

 Harry clenched his fists, torn between defiance and mortification, scrambling to his feet as the furious blond heir stalked towards him.
-The whole scene around them had frozen, and Harry just wanted to melt somewhere in horror and hide there, whilst the other half of him wanted to protest that the bastard had knocked him and that it really wasn't his fault at all.
+The whole scene around them had frozen, and Harry just wanted to melt somewhere in horror and hide there, even as part of him wanted to protest that the bastard had knocked into him and that it really wasn't his fault at all.

 "I presume you're about to tell me," he muttered.